 SPECIAL STUDY OPTIONS

-INDIVIDUALIZED STUDY PLAN (ISP)
+Academic Support Contracts

-The Mississippi School for Mathematics and Science offers a program entitled Individualized Study Plan (ISP) to provide MSMS students who are on academic watch or academic support additional assistance with their coursework, as well as opportunities to enhance their learning.
+The Mississippi School for Mathematics and Science offers a program entitled Academic Support Contract (ASC) to provide MSMS students who are on academic watch or academic support additional assistance with their coursework, as well as opportunities to enhance their learning.

-The Individualized Study Plan (ISP) exists to provide additional one-on-one opportunities for students to discuss content areas with their teachers and opportunities to have individual assistance.
+The ASC exists to provide additional one-on-one opportunities for students to discuss content areas with their teachers and opportunities to have individual assistance.

-ISP Assignment:
+ASC Assignment:

-Grading Period Assignment (Director for Academic Affairs)

-Any student who fails to meet academic standards at the end of a grading period will be assigned to ISP and remain in ISP until the end of the next grading period or until the student brings his/her grade to an acceptable level as documented by his/her teacher.
+Any student who fails to meet academic standards at the end of a grading period will be assigned to ASC and remain in ASC until the end of the next grading period or until the student brings grades to an acceptable level as documented by theirteachers.

-Subject Area Assignment (Teacher/Counselor)

-A teacher/counselor may assign ISP for improvement in a specific subject area or to make up missed assignments at any time during the course of the semester.
-In this situation, teachers/counselors may remove students from ISP at their discretion.
-The ISP form, marked "completed" by the faculty member/counselor, must be received by the Director for Academic Affairs in order to remove the student from ISP for the following week.

-A student should report to his/her teacher until the student has been notified of his/her name being removed from the ISP roll.
+A student should report to his/her teacher until the student has been notified of his/her name being removed from ASC.

 SATURDAY SCHOOL